 - Difficulty swallowing

 Because scarlet fever symptoms can be similar to other conditions, always check with your doctor or pediatrician.
-He'll do an exam and other tests in order to start the right treatment.
+They'll do an exam and other tests in order to start the right treatment.